Example 2: Applying an error detection algorithm to a full dataset

 items = ["GW.meting.ruw"]

-raw_obs = hpd.ObsCollection.from_pystore(pystore_name,
+raw_obs = hpd.ObsCollection.from_pystore(

 pystore_path,